influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

   |> filter(fn: (r) =>  r._measurement == "weather_sensor" and r.region == "north" and r._field == "temp")
   |> mean()
 ```
+In schema 1, we see that querying the `plot` and `region` in the measurement name makes the data more difficult to query.

-## Avoid putting more than one piece of information in one tag
+### Avoid putting more than one piece of information in one tag

 Splitting a single tag with multiple pieces into separate tags simplifies your queries and reduces the need for regular expressions.

+#### Example line protocol schemas

 Consider the following schema represented by line protocol.